 - 1 cup reserved broth from the chicken

-- 1 large (29 ounces) can of diced tomatoes & juice, reserve juice and add back in if needed when simmering
+- 1 large (29 ounces) can of diced tomatoes & juice.
+Strain the tomatoes and save both the tomatoes and the juice.

 - 2 tablespoons oil